Russell Marcus

 "E Pluribus Putnams Unum: Hilary Putnam and the Indispensability Argument"

-Themes in the Objections and Replies: Selected Objections and Replies to Descartes’s Meditations Organized Topically with New Introductory Material
+Themes in the Objections and Replies: Objections and Replies to Descartes’s Meditations Organized Topically with New Introductory Material

 Honors and Awards